Agricultural income in income tax

 Definition of Agricultural Income under Section 2(1A)

-Under Section 2(1A) of the Income Tax Act, agricultural income is defined as any income derived from land situated in India and used for agricultural purposes.
-The types of income covered under this section include:
+Under Section 2(1A) of the Income Tax Act 1961, agricultural income refers to income derived from land situated in India and used for agricultural purposes.

 Smart tip: A versatile financial solution for all seasons